 Geoffrey Depaepe

-post-doctoral associate
+Post-doctoral associate

 Geoffrey Depaepe graduated with a Master’s degree in advanced synthesis, separation and analysis of biomolecules from the University of Montpellier in 2018.
 He obtained his PhD from the University of Montpellier in Biomolecular engineering in 2022, under the supervision of Pr.
 Alain Morère.
 As part of a collaboration between IBMM...